 The Scientific Revolution began in the mid 16th century and lasted till the late 17th century.
 It was a period of revolutionary scientific, theoretical, and experimental development that contributed to the beginning of modern science.

-Its influence was expansive and it numerous developments transformed ideas in the fields of physics, astronomy, biology, mathematics, chemistry, and others.
-As a result, the Scientific Revolution would have an incredible influence on the subsequent Enlightenment and its thinkers.
+Its influence was expansive and its numerous developments transformed ideas in the fields of physics, astronomy, biology, mathematics, chemistry, and more.
+The Scientific Revolution would have an incredible influence on the subsequent Enlightenment and its many thinkers.

-Through these revolutionary titles, as well as the works many other scholars and academics, the Scientific Revolution not only saw a fundamental transformation in scientific ideas and views of the world but also a transformation away from those ancient views expressed in Aristotelianism which still played a significant role in framework of 17th century thought.
+Through these revolutionary titles, as well as the works of many other scholars and academics, the Scientific Revolution not only saw a fundamental transformation in scientific ideas and views of the world but also a transformation away from the ancient views expressed in Aristotelianism that still played a significant role in the framework of 17th century thought.